itot0103/Koala/readme.txt

-Koala (Key-node Out Arrangement and LAyout) by Takayuki Itoh (Ochanomizu University, Japan)
+Koala (Key-node Out Arrangement and LAyout) by Takayuki Itoh (Ochanomizu University, Japan, E-mail:itot(at)is.ocha.ac.jp)

 Implementation of graph visualization technique published as follows:
 T. Itoh, K. Klein, Key-node-Separated Graph Clustering and Layout for Human Relationship Graph Visualization, IEEE Computer Graphics and Applications, Vol. 35, No. 6, pp. 30-40, 2015.